SeunPaul-tech/Nashville-Housing-Analysis/README.md

 The cleaned data was then analyzed to uncover trends, identify key drivers of property values, and answer meaningful business questions.
 Finally, the insights were presented through an interactive Power BI dashboard designed to support data-driven decision-making.

-Beyond SQL, this project showcases the importance of data quality, feature engineering, business-focused analysis, and effective storytelling—illustrating how analytics creates value by turning raw data into actionable insights.
+Beyond SQL, this project showcases the importance of data quality, feature engineering, business-focused analysis, and effective storytelling, illustrating how analytics creates value by turning raw data into actionable insights.
 ```